LIBRARY SERVICES MANAGER- Branches

-- Actively seek to assist the library in promoting its diversity and inclusion commitment.
+- Assist the library in promoting its diversity and inclusion commitment.

-- Participate in systemwide teams and committees and assist in implementation of long-range strategies.
+- Participate in systemwide teams and committees and in implementation of long-range strategies.

 - Gather information on best practices from other libraries; prepare and present narrative and statistical studies, studies of use, reports and plans; and handle correspondence.